-How Screen Time Creates Kid ‘Dopamine Addicts’ With Bad Habits
+How Screen Time Creates Child ‘Dopamine Addicts’ With Bad Habits

-Research shows that children's brains on screen time look a lot like children's brains on cocaine, and scientists are just starting to discover what that means.
+Research shows that kids’ brains on screen time look a lot like kids’ brains on cocaine.

 If iPads, smartphones, and screens seem like drugs for kids, it’s because they have a lot in common with uppers when it comes to a child’s developing brain.
 Screen time, sugar, and reward all flood kids’ brains with dopamine, the same feel-good chemical released when people do cocaine or see that someone liked their Instagram post.
 Dopamine feedback loops are an area of increasingly intense concern as scientists grapple with the biological consequences and causes of digital actions.